akiym/PPI-Future/README.md

 The end result is that if you parse in a file and serialize it back out without changing the tree, you are guaranteed to get the same file you started with.
-PPI does this correctly and reliably for 100% of all known cases.
+PPI::Future does this correctly and reliably for 100% of all known cases.

 **What goes in, will come out.
 Every time.**

-The one minor exception at this time is that if the newlines for your file are wrong (meaning not matching the platform newline format), PPI will localise them for you.
+The one minor exception at this time is that if the newlines for your file are wrong (meaning not matching the platform newline format), PPI::Future will localise them for you.
 (It isn't to be convenient, supporting arbitrary newlines would make some of the code more complicated)